 5. Isolated Intersection Management.
 Furnish a Remote Monitoring Station software that includes the capability of accessing system controllers at remote intersection locations.
 Ensure that this capability includes total access to controller timing parameters, alarm conditions, detector data, and intersection status conditions in real time without the use of a master controller.
 Ensure that this feature utilizes the local intersection controller with a dial-up modem and telephone service.

 733.08 Telephone Service.
 Ensure that the telephone service is a standard dial-up service capable of supporting 2400 baud data transmission.
 Ensure that the external modem provided is a Hayes compatible, auto-answer/auto-dial unit with all connections, cables, and lightning protection on the incoming wires provided.

+733.09 Uninterruptible Power Supply(UPS).

+A. Operation.
+Furnish a UPS with a minimum two and one half (2.5) hours of full run-time operation for an “LED-only” intersection with 1000 watts of active output power.